 In this application, we focus on coffee consumption.
 Specifically, we examine whether customers purchase more units of coffee if there is an ongoing in-store display event.
 Our response of interest is one if the customer buys more than one unit of coffee and zero otherwise.
-In all, 6,140 panelists purchased coffee during the 11-year window.
+In all, 6140 panelists purchased coffee during the 11-year window.
 However, the frequencies of their store visits are highly skewed, with almost 80% of customers purchasing coffee fewer than 50 times, and the most frequent shoppers purchasing coffee up to 396 times.
 Here, we analyze a data subset containing 174 customers who purchased coffee products between 25 and 50 times.
 To compare the prediction power of the methods, we divide the data into a training data set containing the first 20 repeated measurements, with the remaining longitudinal measurements treated as the testing data set.
 In addition to estimating the subgrouping effect of the in-store displays, we also include a time lag variable (Weeklag) in the model from the previous purchase, corresponding to the population parameter:

-$$logit(\mu{ij}) = \alpha_0 + \alpha_1 \log(Weeklag) + \beta_i I{Display}.$$

-Here, α_0 and α_1 are population parameters, β_i denotes an individual effect that might present a subgrouping pattern, and I{Display} is an indicator variable denoting whether there an in-store display event was present when the customer made the purchase.
+$$logit(\mu{ij}) = \alpha_0 + \alpha_1 \log(\text{Weeklag}) + \beta_i I{\text{Display}}.$$ that might present a subgrouping pattern, and I{Display} is an indicator variable denoting whether there an in-store display event was present when the customer made the purchase.